 How Do I Access the Multiple Listing Service?

 To get access to MLS listings, you need to take a few simple but mandatory steps, including:

 - You will have to contact your local MLS and request access to their listings (if you are a registered member)

-- Filling out the necessary paperwork and making the required payments if you need to become a member.
+- Fill out the necessary paperwork and make the required payments if you need to become a member.

 Implementing the RESO Web API in your website

-Before you can get access to thousands of real estate listings, you should know that RETS feed is obsolete and all MLS will soon join the RESO Standard.
+Before you can get access to thousands of real estate listings, you should know that the RETS feed is obsolete, and all MLS will soon join the RESO Standard.
 Read more here about what are the benefits to be a RESO member.

-RESO or the Real Estate Standard Organization developed the Web API, as well as the Data Dictionary as a means to standardize the real estate industry and make quick MLS integration possible.
+RESO or the Real Estate Standard Organization, developed the Web API, as well as the Data Dictionary as a means to standardize the real estate industry and make quick MLS integration possible.
 Once your MLS has implemented the RESO Web API, you can get access to data.
-And through MLS Import you can publish that data from your MLS directly to your WordPress theme.
+You can publish that data from your MLS directly to your WordPress theme through MLS Import.